Seven motorcyclists are dead after colliding with a pickup truck in New Hampshire

-Seven motorcyclists were killed and three others injured when they collided with a pickup truck going the opposite direction in New Hampshire, police said.
+Seven motorcyclists were killed and three others injured when they collided with a pickup truck that was going the opposite direction in New Hampshire, police said.

 Authorities received a call around 6:30 p.m.
 Friday about a motor vehicle crash on Route 2 in Randolph, New Hampshire State Police Capt.
 Chris Vetter said.